securefederatedai/openfl/docs/get_started/installation.rst

       $ source venv/bin/activate

-4. Install the |productName| package.
+4. Install the OpenFL package.

     A. Installation from PyPI: